AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 For companion gateway, go to Transit Network -> Setup, go through Step 1, 2 (for HA) and 3.
 Step 3 is necessary since companion gateway interfaces with VGW, on-prem CloudN or a third party device.

-2. Enable Transit GW for DMZ Connection
+2. Prepare Transit GW for DMZ Function
 ------------------------------------------

 In this step, the Aviatrix Controller creates the following resources for each main gateway and companion gateway: